 About WFIT 89.5 FM

-WFIT’s mission is to provide quality programming designed to enrich and enhance the cultural and educational environment of East Central Florida.
-The station forms a unique liaison between the educational resources of Florida Institute of Technology and the informational needs of its listeners.
+A voice of the community for more than 35 years, WFIT is your source for listener-supported and independent music, news and information.
+WFIT's mission is to provide quality programming that enriches and enhances the cultural and educational environment of east central Florida.
+Our station forms a unique partnership between the educational resources of Florida Institute of Technology and the informational needs of our listeners.

 WFIT 89.5 FM is a non-commercial, public radio station licensed by the Federal Communications Commission (FCC) to the Trustees of the Florida Institute of Technology.
 In April of 1975, Florida Institute of Technology began its non-commercial educational radio station as WFIT, a student-run college radio station.
 In the late 1980’s, WFIT was regarded as one of the top alternative music college radio stations in the country.